pappasam/jedi-language-server/README.md

 ## Inspiration

 Palantir's [python-language-server](https://github.com/palantir/python-language-server) inspired this project.
-In fact, for consistency's sake, many of python-language-server's CLI options are used as-in in jedi-language-server.
+In fact, for consistency's sake, many of python-language-server's CLI options are used as-is in jedi-language-server.

 Unlike python-language-server, jedi-language-server: